Alexander-wu/Alexander-wu.github.io/_pages/about.md

 * **AI/ML for Science**: Under the guidance of [Xiao Luo](https://luoxiao12.github.io/), I study machine learning and fluid dynamics.
 We are currently researching the integration of LLMs and dynamical systems.

-* **AI for Earth**: I am privileged to be part of Xiaomeng Huang's AI4Earth Lab [Xiaomeng Huang](http://faculty.dess.tsinghua.edu.cn/huangxiaomeng/en/index.htm), where I learn a lot about geophysics.

 * **Scaling Law**: I am collaborating with students from Tsinghua University's Yao Class to research the intersectional theory and applications of Scaling Law in large scientific computing models.